dive-be/laravel-feature-flags/README.md

 This package will assist you in flagging certain parts of your application as (in)active.

+⚠️ Minor releases of this package may cause breaking changes as it has no stable release yet.

+## What problem does this package solve?

+"A feature flag is a software development process used to enable or disable functionality remotely without deploying code.
+New features can be deployed without making them visible to users.
+Feature flags help decouple deployment from release letting you manage the full lifecycle of a feature." ([Source](https://launchdarkly.com/blog/what-are-feature-flags))

 ## Installation

 ```shell
 composer require dive-be/laravel-feature-flags
 ```

-Once composer has finished, you should publish the configuration and migration:
+Once composer has finished, you must publish the configuration and migration:

 ```shell
 php artisan feature:install